-Students may continue to receive a billing statement and late fees following withdrawal from courses and the residence hall if fees are still posting to the account.
-Students are still required to pay any fees not refunded pursuant to this license.
+Students may continue to receive a billing statement and late fees following withdraw from courses and the residence hall if fees are still posting to the account.
+Students are still required to pay any fees not refunded pursuant to the Housing and Dining license.